 Taira no Masakado, a member of the Kanmu Taira clan, was the son of Taira no Yoshimasa and a provincial lord in the Kantō region.
 In 939, Masakado organised a rebellion and attacked the government post of Hitachi (modern-day Ibaraki Prefecture), capturing the governor of the province.
 In the same year, his rebel army conquered the provinces of Shimotsuke and Kozuke (in present-day Tochigi and Gunma prefectures) and claimed the title of "new emperor".
-After killing his uncle Taira no Kunika, he was defeated and executed by Fujiwara no Hidesato's forces at the Battle of Kojima (940).
+After killing his uncle Taira no Kunika, he was defeated and killed by Fujiwara no Hidesato's forces at the Battle of Kojima (940).

 Taira Masakado (平将門, 903-940) was of noble lineage, descending in the fifth generation from Emperor Kanmu (桓武天皇, 737-806), the 50th emperor of Japan.
 As a young man, Masakado served at the imperial court in Heian-kyō (later known as Kyōto) and then moved to his home province, the Toyoda and Sashima districts in northern Shimōsa Province (present-day Ibaraki Prefecture).
 The Shōmonki (将門記), a gunki monogatari (軍記物語) or war tale by an anonymous author who is assumed to have been close to Masakado describes his life.

-The insurgency of Taira Masakado in 939-940 known as Tengyō no ran (天慶の乱) ranks among the most dramatic episodes in Japan's early history. samurai.
+The insurgency of Taira Masakado in 939-940 known as Tengyō no ran (天慶の乱) ranks among the most dramatic episodes in Japan's early samurai history.
 Coinciding with earthquakes, rainbows and lunar eclipses in the capital, uprisings in the north and pirate unrest in the west, it threw the court and the capital in panic and culminated in Masakado's claiming the title of "new emperor".
 Many historians view the incident as a harbinger of subsequent events that would enfold from late the Heian Period to the Sengoku Period when the power of provincial warlords reached its zenith.

 Taira Masakado in an Edo-era depiction

 The tragedy began in 935, when Masakado was ambushed by another prominent local warrior, Minamoto Tasuku, at a place called Nomoto, near the border region of the provinces of Hitachi, Shimotsuke, Musashi and Shimōsa.
-Tasuku was the eldest son of Minamoto Mamoru, a powerful warrior and government official in Hitachi.
+Tasuku was the eldest son of Minamoto Mamoru, a mighty warrior and government official in Hitachi.
 The reason for his grudge against Masakado is unclear, but his attack set a complex and fateful chain of events in motion.
 Within a few months, Masakado was at war with several of his relatives.
 Although taken by surprise, Masakado defeated Tasuku and then retaliated, burning and ransacking the residences of Tasuku's supporters in southeastern Hitachi Province, massacring countless civilians.
 Among the most eminent victims of the Battle of Nomoto were Tasuku, his brothers, and his brother-in-law, Taira Kunika (d.
 935), who was Masakado's uncle.

 Masakado (left) as depicted by Angus McBride in Anthony Bryant's "Early Samurai AD 200-1500".